A Multi-Simulation Bridge for IoT Digital Twins

 \section{Conclusion}

-In this paper, we tackled the integration of heterogeneous simulations with DTs via a general-purpose middleware framework.
-We analyzed key interaction patterns—\emph{batch}, \emph{streaming}, and \emph{PT simulation}—supporting various DT lifecycle use cases.
-We proposed the \emph{DT Simulation Bridge (DT-SB)} architecture and a lightweight protocol that ensures a uniform interface between DTs and diverse simulation environments.
-The DT-SB enables data translation, protocol adaptation, and interoperability across platforms.
-We validated our solution through two case studies: \textit{(i)} MATLAB-based streaming performance evaluation; and \textit{(ii)} AnyLogic-based PT simulation of a cyber-physical scenario.
-Future work will focus on classifying integration patterns, extending to co-simulation and hybrid setups, refining synchronization, and exploring adaptive orchestration in distributed environments.
+We propose the \emph{DT Simulation Bridge (DT-SB)}, a lightweight middleware architecture and protocol that unifies data exchange and interoperability between digital twins and heterogeneous simulation environments.
+The DT-SB enables seamless integration across \emph{batch}, \emph{streaming}, and \emph{PT simulation} interaction patterns, supporting diverse DT lifecycle applications.
+The DT-SB handles data translation, protocol adaptation, and synchronization between DTs and external simulators.
+Its effectiveness was demonstrated through two case studies based on MATLAB and AnyLogic simulations of cyber-physical scenarios.
+Future work will extend this approach toward co-simulation and hybrid setups, refined synchronization mechanisms, and adaptive orchestration in distributed environments together with the integration with DT open-source frameworks \cite{PICONE2021100661}.